-Giving back to and partnering with the community are integral parts of The University of Scranton.
-The University is one of only 119 schools in the country that earned the 2008 Community Engagement Classification designated by the Carnegie Foundation for the Advancement of Teaching.
-This recognizes Scranton for success in curricular engagement and outreach partnerships.
-At the University, more than 160 courses have service learning components and 11 academic departments have a service-learning requirement.
+Our graduates are known for their devotion to the welfare of other human beings and by their special commitment to the pursuit of social justice.
+The University, made up of approximately 4,000 undergraduates, is one of just 361 colleges in the nation that earned the 2015 Community Engagement Classification designated by the Carnegie Foundation for the Advancement of Teaching, which recognizes Scranton for success in curricular engagement and outreach partnerships.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.